szpak/gradle-pitest-plugin/index.md

 gradle-pitest-plugin 1.3.x by default uses PIT 1.3.x, 1.2.x uses PIT 1.2.x, etc.

-Starting with version 1.4.0 gradle-pitest-plugin requires Gradle 4.0.
-Previous version provided support for Gradle 2.0+.
+Starting with version 1.4.5 gradle-pitest-plugin requires Gradle 5.1.
+The latest version with the Gradle 4.x support is 1.4.0.
-The current version was automatically smoke tested with Gradle 4.0, 4.10.2, 5.0 and 5.1.1 under Java 8.
+The current version was automatically smoke tested with Gradle 5.1, 5.6.1 and 6.0-SNAPSHOT under Java 8.
-Tests with Java 9, 10 and 11 are limited to the compatible versions of Gradle and PIT.
+Tests with Java 9 - 13 are limited to the compatible versions of Gradle and PIT.

 Java 11 is officially supported starting with gradle-pitest-plugin 1.4.0 (thanks to using PIT 1.4.3).
-However, please check an appropriate
-[point in FAQ](#10-how-to-use-gradle-pitest-plugin-130-with-java-11) how to achieve Java 11 compatibility in gradle-pitest-plugin 1.3.0.

-Due to incompatible changes in Gradle 4.0 support for older Gradle versions will be removed in one of the future versions.
+Due to incompatible changes in Gradle 4/5/6 support for the older Gradle versions have been limited/removed.
 The latest version which supports Gradle 2 and 3 is gradle-pitest-plugin 1.3.0.
 Gradle 1.x (1.6+) was supported by gradle-pitest-plugin 1.1.4.

 Starting with the version 1.3.0 the produced binaries [require](https://github.com/szpak/gradle-pitest-plugin/issues/70#issuecomment-360989155) Java 8
 (as a JDK used for running a Gradle build).
 The latest version with Java 7 compatible binaries is 1.2.4.

-See [changelog file](https://github.com/szpak/gradle-pitest-plugin/blob/master/CHANGELOG.md) for more detailed list of changes in the plugin itself.
+See the [changelog file](https://github.com/szpak/gradle-pitest-plugin/blob/master/CHANGELOG.md) for more detailed list of changes in the plugin itself.

 ## FAQ